fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/edge-server-deployments/system-requirements.md

 - For your internal Web Services VIPs, set Source_addr persistence (internal port 80, 443) on your HLB.
 For Skype for Business Server, Source_addr persistence means that multiple connections coming from a single IP address are always sent to one server, to maintain session state.

-- Use a TCP idle timeout of 1800 seconds.
+- Use a TCP idle time-out of 1800 seconds.

 - On the firewall between your reverse proxy and your next hop pool's HLB, create a rule to allow https: traffic on port 4443, from your reverse proxy to your HLB.
 Your HLB needs to be configured to listen on ports 80, 443, and 4443.